14 Healthy Habits to Fight Depression

 Find something that makes you smile and make time for it each day.

-Setting aside a longer period of time once or twice a week to watch a funny movie, enjoy a stand up special, or meet up with a friend who shares the same sense of humour as you can also help.
+Setting aside a longer period of time once or twice a week to watch a funny movie, enjoy a stand-up comedy special, or meet up with a friend who shares the same sense of humour as us can also help.

 Schedule time in your day and week for laughter, similar to how you might schedule time for physical activity.